Review these standards before submitting your application materials to the Doctor of Physical Therapy program.

 - Two letters of recommendation (see Letters of Recommendation below)

 To be eligible for admission, the student must complete a baccalaureate degree, or its foreign equivalent, from an accredited institution by June 1 of the year of admission.
-The Program in Physical Therapy has no required, or preferred, undergraduate major.
+The Division of Physical Therapy has no required, or preferred, undergraduate major.
 Any baccalaureate degree or equivalent from an accredited institution is accepted.